Gary Cooper Fun Features

 Did You Know?

-… that Gary's reputation as the "strong silent type" goes back to one of his first talking pictures, The Virginian, in which his character had little to say but definitely commanded the respect of those around him.
+… that Gary Cooper's reputation as the "strong silent type" goes back to one of his first talking pictures, The Virginian, in which his character had little to say but definitely commanded the respect of those around him.

 On Location